seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Is your perfection.
 This is Timon's last;
 Who, stuck and spangled with your flatteries,
 Washes it off, and sprinkles in your faces
-Your reeking villany.
+Your reeking villany. /

-*Throwing the water in their faces*
+*\[Throwing the water in their faces]*

-Live loathed and long,
+/ Live loathed and long,
 Most smiling, smooth, detested parasites,
 Courteous destroyers, affable wolves, meek bears,
 You fools of fortune, trencher-friends, time's flies,
 Cap and knee slaves, vapours, and minute-jacks!
 Of man and beast the infinite malady
 Crust you quite o'er!
 What, dost thou go?
-Soft! take thy physic first–thou too–and thou;–
+Soft! take thy physic first--thou too--and thou;--
 Stay, I will lend thee money, borrow none.

-*Throws the dishes at them, and drives them out*
+*\[Throws the dishes at them, and drives them out]*
 What, all in motion?
 Henceforth be no feast,
 Whereat a villain's not a welcome guest.
 Burn, house! sink, Athens! henceforth hated be